 We show that the weighted sum of quasiconcave functions is quasiconcave when the (absolute) decreasing part of every function in the sum grows proportionately faster than the increasing part of every function.
 Here, f grows proportionately faster than g if g is more risk averse than f, in the Arrow-Pratt sense.

-Note: This working paper corrects some typos in the published version.
+Note: Our working paper Ordinal Aggregation Results via Karlin’s Variation Diminishing Property corrects some typos in the published version.